opf/openproject/README.md

 ------------

 OpenProject Backlogs depends on OpenProject PDF export Plugin.
-Thus, if you haven't done it already, add the following lines to the `Gemfile.plugins` to your OpenProject installation:
+Thus, if you haven't done it already, add the following lines to the `Gemfile.plugins` to your OpenProject installation (if you use a different OpenProject version than OpenProject 4.1, adapt :branch => "stable/4.1" to your OpenProject version):

-`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "stable"`
+`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "stable/4.1"`

-For OpenProject Backlogs itself you need to add the following line to the `Gemfile.plugins` of OpenProject:
+For OpenProject Backlogs itself you need to add the following line to the `Gemfile.plugins` of OpenProject(if you use a different OpenProject version than OpenProject 4.1, adapt :branch => "stable/4.1" to your OpenProject version):

-`gem "openproject-backlogs", git: "https://github.com/finnlabs/openproject-backlogs.git", :branch => "stable"`
+`gem "openproject-backlogs", git: "https://github.com/finnlabs/openproject-backlogs.git", :branch => "stable/4.1"`

 Afterwards, run: